laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-12-pred/index.md

+---
----abstract: 'In low-level sensory systems, it is still unclear how the noisy information collected locally by neurons may give rise to a coherent global percept.
+abstract: 'In low-level sensory systems, it is still unclear how the noisy information collected locally by neurons may give rise to a coherent global percept.
 This is well demonstrated for the detection of motion in the aperture problem: as luminance of an elongated line is symmetrical along its axis, tangential velocity is ambiguous